Fluctuating landscapes and heavy tails in animal behavior: Slowly fluctuating landscapes: generality of heavy tails

-where $\Delta U(s) = U(x_f,s) - U(x_0,s)$ and $\omega_0$ is a constant (see Appendix B).
-Assuming that each measurement starts from different initial conditions sampled according to a Boltzmann weight, the distribution of $s$ is given by \footnote{We note that this is generally true even for fixed initial conditions as long as $\tau_s<T_\text{exp}$.
-If $\tau_s \sim T_\text{exp}$, then $p(\omega)$ is primarily defined by the distribution of initial conditions.
+where $\Delta U(s)$ is the height of the barrier to be overcome and $\omega_0$ is a constant frequency (see Appendix B).
+Assuming that each measurement starts from initial conditions sampled according to a Boltzmann weight, the distribution of $s$ is given by \footnote{We note that this is generally true even for fixed initial conditions as long as $\tau_s<T_\text{expt}$.
+If $\tau_s \sim T_\text{expt}$, then $p(\omega)$ is primarily defined by the distribution of initial conditions.
 However, when the initial conditions are well approximated by a normal distribution with variance $\sigma^2$, the denominator in the Boltzmann weight should be changed accordingly and this will change the final form of the first passage time distribution.
-Nonetheless, the derivation we present is general and can be adapted for a given $p(s)$, see Appendix B.},
+Nonetheless, the derivation we present is general and can be adapted for a given $p(s)$, see Appendix C.}